hagenhaus/hagenhaus-com/en/about/index.md

 ---
 author: ''
 hasOtp: false
+menuItem: mi-about
 ---

 # About

-My name is Matt Hagen.
-I am a contract software developer, technical writer, technical trainer, and course developer with many years of experience.
+My name is Matt Hagen, a contract software developer, technical writer, technical trainer, and course developer with many years of experience.
 My services include the following:

 * Writing developer documentation on any topic.
 * Drawing diagrams related to software architecture.